Lead Lookup System Design (case study)

 Functional Requirements

-• Uniqueness: Each phone and email belongs to only one user at a time
+- Uniqueness: Each active phone number and email belongs to only one user at a time.

 Non-Functional Requirements